Intellectual Property Attorney in Southlake

 Handling IP Disputes & Enforcement

 Even with careful planning, disputes can arise.
 You might receive a letter claiming you are infringing someone else’s rights, or you might discover a competitor using your name, technology, or content without permission.
-In these moments, having an intellectual property lawyer who Southlake businesses recognize as steady and practical can be important.
+In these moments, having an intellectual property lawyer whom Southlake businesses recognize as steady and practical can be important.

 When a conflict surfaces, we start with assessment.
 Our team reviews the relevant registrations, agreements, and uses, then discusses with you how the dispute affects your operations and risk tolerance.
 Sometimes the right move is a firm demand letter backed by a clear record of your rights.
 In other situations, a negotiated coexistence can preserve value while avoiding a costly fight.